 What sets Jon's Lawns apart is that we will:

-July 2014: Lawn Care tips for Annapolis, Maryland.
+July 2015: Lawn Care Tips for Annapolis Maryland

 We are right in the thick of summer now, Annapolis.
 And by thick I mean the heat and humidity!
-Get outside and enjoy the town and your lawn when you can and when a recent thunderstorm breaks the humidity for us.
+Get outside and enjoy the town and your lawn when you can, and especially when an evening thunderstorm breaks the humidity for us.

 July is also the time to be on the offensive against the lawn grub.
 Grubs are the larvae of the Japanese beetle and are now coming to the surface of your lawn and feeding on your grass roots damaging and killing sections of your lawn.
 And if this weren't bad enough, moles and other critters will dig your lawn up looking to eat these grubs!
 If you kill the grubs then no root eating occurs and the critters will go elsewhere to feed.
 A Lawn Health program offers grub treatment with the July fertilizer application allowing you to get ahead of the grub problem in your lawn so you can enjoy your healthy grass and lawn.